 Rodents may look cute but unless you’re keeping them as pets, you’re not going to want them hanging around your home for extended periods of time.

 Fleas are more than just an annoyance; they can be painful and dangerous.
 When they bite a host, they cause an allergic reaction which produces a raised swollen area.

 This bite will itch and can stay itchy for weeks after the initial bite.
 Flea bites can cause hair loss in animals as well as infection from scratching and in severe cases cause anemia from blood loss.

 Fleas don’t only cause itchy bites; they can spread disease from host to host.
 There are a variety of diseases that fleas can transmit such as Bubonic plague and even tapeworm.
 They also leave a lot of mess from their waste and reproductive cycles.
 You could have eggs and larvae living in your furniture, bedding, carpets, and on your pets.

 The good news is that you don’t have to live in a flea infested home, we can help you get rid of all of these pests safely and effectively.
 While other companies might use harsh chemicals to exterminate the fleas, we want to keep you and your loved ones safe while still giving you a clean and flea-free home.

-Call us today, and we will assess your situation, come up with an extermination plan that will work for you and give you a free quote.
+Call us today, and we will assess your situation, come up with an extermination plan that will work for you.
 Don’t live with the frustration that fleas can bring any longer, let us help you live more comfortably!